omar-elghiba/indeed_selenium_job_extraction/README.md

 This is the CSV file where the data is stored.

-Please see the following image for an overview of the process:
+Please see the following image for an overview of the process.

 ### Visit the Selenium Grid Interface :